LiamTGay/Adventure-Story/README.md

 # Solomonder Affair
-## This is an adventure game where the user is given many choices on thier journey to rescue their old friend Solomon.
+## In this choose your own adventure game, you are going to an illusive island to rescue a friend who has gone missing.
+You will meet many strange characters and encounter new landscapes along the way to rescue your friend, Solomon.

 # Members
  Nixon Killen = Writer/ReadMe Manager